 In Georgia, stacking can also apply to UM insurance coverage.
 Again, stacking is a potential option if you obtain insurance for more than one vehicle and you wish to combine the policies to cover the total dollar amount caused by the incident.
 In a situation where you are involved in an auto accident with an uninsured driver, and you are not found to be the at-fault driver, UM stacking would apply.
 As an example, if you have two cars, and your UM limit is $30,000, you could theoretically combine your UM coverage for a total of $60,000.

 The benefit of stacking with UM coverage is that if you are involved with an uninsured motorist, you can combine your coverage to increase the payment limits of your auto insurance.
 The downside to stacking is that inevitably your insurance rates will be raised because insurance companies need to offset the risk of paying higher disbursements.
 Additionally, stacking cannot be used to cover property damage expenses, and can only be used for bodily injury damages.

 As a Georgia motorist, the minimum limits of liability coverage required by law are bodily injury liability of $25,000 per person/$50,000 per occurrence, and property damage liability of $25,000 per occurrence.
 The majority of insured drivers in Georgia only obtain the minimum requirements of liability insurance.

 No one wants to imagine the worst case scenario, but driving an automobile is one of the most dangerous activities a person can engage in.
-It may be necessary to seek legal counsel if you are involved in an auto accident, but it can be helpful to gain a foundational knowledge of Georgia insurance laws.
-At Haug Law Group, our car accident lawyers can help to provide an understanding of insurance liability coverage enables drivers to make intelligent decisions if misfortune occurs on the roadways.
+It may not be necessary to seek legal counsel if you are involved in an auto accident, but it can be helpful to gain a foundational knowledge of Georgia insurance laws.
+At Haug Law Group, our car accident lawyers can help to provide an understanding of insurance liability coverage which enables drivers to make intelligent decisions if misfortune occurs on the roadways.